 (802) 651-8889, 152 Pearl St, Burlington, VT 05401

-We only have a little over a month until election day.
+November 5th is right around the corner.
 We all know that this election is critical on every level--national, state, and local.
 So much is on the line for our communities and for our country as a whole.
 While we only each get ONE vote, we can help others to get their voices heard as well.
 VIA is working hard to empower as many people as possible to vote--especially our most vulnerable populations who historically are among the least likely to do so.

-Whether you take the pledge to vote your values or sign up to register others to vote or join us for the Gubernatorial Conversation with Candidates or head to a neighboring state to canvas, you can register for any of these activities by following this link: bit.ly/VTVotes2024
+Whether you take the pledge to vote your values or sign up to register others to vote or phone bank or knock on doors, you can register for any of these activities by following this link: bit.ly/VTVotes2024

 Let's ensure that ALL of our voices are heard in this election!
 Questions?
 Email office@viavt.org and staff will get in touch with you.